FWDekker/mommy/README.md

 # mommy
 mommy's here to support you~ ❤️

+mommy was inspired by [cargo-mommy](https://github.com/Gankra/cargo-mommy)~

 ## Installation
-Download the [latest release](https://github.com/FWDekker/mommy/releases/latest) for your platform and install as usual~
+download the [latest release](https://github.com/FWDekker/mommy/releases/latest) for your platform and install as usual~

-For example, on Debian-like systems (including Ubuntu), run
+for example, on Debian-like systems (including Ubuntu), run
 ```shell
 sudo apt install ./mommy-0.0.2.deb
 ```

 ## Usage
-Run any command you want, but prepend it with `mommy`~
+run any command you want, but prepend it with `mommy`~

 ```shell
 $> mommy npm test